We are a not-for-profit social badminton group based in Auckland, New Zealand. While most of us are gay/bisexual, anyone is welcome to join us.

-We play in the Bartercard badminton hall and the address is 99 Gillies Avenue, Newmarket (Epsom).
+We play in the Auckland Badminton Hall at 99 Gillies Avenue, Newmarket (Epsom) on Saturdays and at St Cuthberts College on Wednesdays.
 Come inside the badminton hall and look for courts that have been booked for us.
 The Committee member on duty is usually the person standing right next to a big white board in the seating area.

 3. How much is it?

-The cost is $7.5 for one hour or $15 for two hours if you are not a member.
-If you have officially joined the club, the cost is $5 for one hour or $10 for two hours, and the first hour from 12pm-1pm on Saturdays is free.
-Your membership fee will cover the Feb-Dec period each year.
-We currently accept cash only, but if you would like to pay via internet banking or Eftpos, please ask one of the Committee members on duty for assistance.
+The cost is $20 for three hours, or $7 per hour if you are not a member.
+If you have officially joined the club, the cost is $5 for one hour or $15 for three hours.
+Wednesday nights for two hours remains at $10 for Members and $15 if you are not a member.
+Your membership fee will cover the Feb-Jan period each year.
+We currently accept bank transfer only, but if you would like to pay via cash, please ask one of the Committee members on duty for assistance.
 This is a not-for-profit group and the money we collect from you pays for court bookings, new shuttles and if there is money left at the end of the year, the Christmas meal.

 4. Do you provide shuttlecocks?

 Yes, we use feather shuttles.

 You will need to bring a racquet (or you can hire one from the pro-shop in the badminton hall), indoor shoes, a bottle of water and perhaps a towel.
 There are showers in the changing room upstairs so you are welcome to bring a change of clothes with you.
 Please note that it is important that you wear proper non-marking shoes as they will protect you from injuries.

 6. How do you organize who is playing with whom?